AndreiThira/BotaniBuddy-BE-fork/README.md

 ***

 ### Usage Guide <a name="Installation"></a>
-While it's possible to run the Plant Identification and Garden Assistant locally, we recommend using the hosted API for a hassle-free experience.
+While it's possible to run BotaniBuddy locally, we recommend using the hosted API for a hassle-free experience.
 Setting up a local environment with MongoDB and Mongoose can be challenging, and we want to ensure a smooth experience for our users.
 If you'd like to explore the hosted API, please follow these steps:

-1. **Visit the Hosted API:** Access the Plant Identification and Garden Assistant at [API Link]((https://tame-blue-horse-tutu.cyclic.cloud/register).
+1. **Visit the Hosted API:** Access the Plant Identification and Garden Assistant at [API Link](https://tame-blue-horse-tutu.cyclic.cloud/register).

 2. **Sign Up:** Create an account to get started with your digital garden and plant identification.

 3. **Upload Plant Photos:** Take pictures of plants and let our image recognition technology identify them for you.

-4. **Manage Your Garden:** Add identified plants to your digital garden and receive daily gardening tasks.
+4. **Manage Your Garden:** Add identified plants to your digital garden and receive a customised list of daily gardening tasks.

 ***

 ### API Documentation <a name="APIDocs"></a>
-- **Description:** Serves an array of all topics.
-- **Example Response:**

 #### `POST /api/register`
 - **Description:** Allows user to register an account using a unique username and a password.